victoriadrake/open-mscs/docs/course-notes/intro-information-security.md

 - A routing update is not forged
 - A redirect message comes from the router to which the initial packet was sent

-**Sequence number checking** is used to help prevent replay attack in AH or with ESP authentication.
-A sliding window is used:
+**Sequence number checking** is used to help prevent replay attack in AH or if the authentication option in ESP is used.
+A sliding window checks packets:

-- If the sequence number in IPSec header is greater than the largest number of the current anti-replay window, packet is accepted and window is advanced
+- If the sequence number in IPSec header is greater than the largest number of the current anti-replay window, packet is authenticated and window is advanced
 - If it is smaller, the packet is rejected
+- Duplicates are rejected

 #### Internet Key Exchange (IKE)